jungpilyu/sdc-vehicle-detection/writeup_vehicle_detection.md

 | cell_per_block | 2 |
 | hog_channel  | 'ALL' |

 I decided not to use the color channel histogram feature because it made many false positive in the final video outcome.
 So `hist_bins` parameter is undefined.
-The concatenated feature data is normalized by calling `StandardScaler` from `sklearn.preprocessing` library and shuffled and divided into training and test dataset in `train_test_split()` function.
+The concatenated feature data are normalized by calling `StandardScaler` from `sklearn.preprocessing` library and shuffled and divided into training and test dataset in `train_test_split()` function.
 The classifer training log is as follows.
 ```
 51.34 Seconds to extract Cloor and HOG features...